Welcome to TransPan

 - The scientific report for COST is a public document.
 Please take this into account in terms of Intellectual Property Rights.

 - The scientific report does not need to contain specific and detailed results of the research.
-Rather, it should focus on the aspects that are the aim of STSM, in particular how the collaborative research during STSM has strengthen the scientific relationship between Home and Hosting institutions within the framework of COST.
+Rather, it should focus on the aspects that are the aim of STSM, in particular how the collaborative research during STSM has strengthened the scientific relationship between Home and Hosting institutions within the framework of COST.

 A copy of the scientific report in PDF format must be sent, by email, to the Grant Awarding Coordinator.